 Well, our team of talented humans is made up of nutritionists, an accredited practicing dietitian and passionate chefs.
 With their combined expertise, they collaborate to design well-balanced, nutritious, ready-made meals to assist with your healthy eating.
-With the overarching goal to make Australia healthier one meal at a time, our menu is built around the Australian Dietary Guidelines.
+With the overarching goal to help Australians live healthier and happier, our menu is built around the Australian Dietary Guidelines.
 Guidelines built by solid scientific evidence and good quality research backed by Dietitians.
 To make sure our components and ratio of food groups are right, we base them on a minimum of two serves of veg, lower saturated fat, good quality carbohydrates and lean protein, all of which are sourced locally from Aussie Farmers where possible.
 And best of all, they taste great - as you already know- and have no added preservatives.

 With this our meals are naturally lower in calories, and can assist with healthy weight loss, maintenance and overall health when combined with a healthy lifestyle.
-In fact your fave Dineamic meal is probably relatively low in calories without you even realising; exhibit A) Beef Bolognese 313cals, B) Chicken and Mushroom Risotto) 339cal or C) Thai Green Chicken Curry 344cal!
+In fact your fave Dineamic meal is probably relatively low in calories without you even realising; exhibit A) Beef Bolognese 313cals, B) Chicken and Mushroom Risotto) 339cal or C) Chicken & Chorizo Paella 376cal.

 How many calories should I be consuming each day?

 The number of calories or kilojoules we need each day varies depending on the person’s age and gender, how active they are and what they’re trying to achieve.
 The estimated average for a moderately active adult woman is around 9000kJ (2150 calories) and for a moderately active adult male around 12000kJ (2900calories), again this differs for each person.
-But you can see how our meals fit into that amount nicely even with some extra nutritious sides and thus can assist with a healthy weight loss when combined with a healthy lifestyle.
+But you can see how our meals fit into that amount nicely thus can assist with a healthy weight loss when combined with a healthy lifestyle.